OGRECave/ogre/Docs/src/particle-scripts.md

 ## Point Emitter {#Point-Emitter}

-This emitter emits particles from a single point, which is it’s position.
+@copybrief Ogre::PointEmitter

 This emitter has no additional attributes over an above the standard emitter attributes.

 To create a point emitter, include a section like this within your particle system script: